 2. Failing LCD Panel

-When the panel's internal circuits fail - particularly the column drivers controlling green sub-pixels - a persistent green line appears in a fixed position.
+When the panel's internal circuits fail — particularly the column drivers controlling green sub-pixels — a persistent green line appears in a fixed position.
 Physical impact, pressure, or manufacturing defects can cause panel failure.
+On OLED panels, persistent green lines are an indicator of sub-pixel damage and are not repairable through software (UMA Technology).

 Key sign: The line stays in exactly the same position regardless of lid movement.